Reduced Data-Driven Turbulence Closure for Capturing Long-Term Statistics: Governing equations

 \subsection{Spectral discretization}

 The Fourier spectral method \cite{peyret_vorticity-streamfunction_2002} is used to discretize \eqref{eq:HF}, based on the discrete Fourier expansion

 where $\hat{\omega}_{\boldsymbol{k}}$ is the Fourier coefficient for the wave number vector $\boldsymbol{k}=(k_1, k_2)^T$ and $N$ is the number of grid points in each direction of the square grid.
 Time integration is performed using the standard fourth-order Runge-Kutta scheme.
 The non-linear term $J$ is computed with a pseudospectral technique, using the ``3/2 rule" to remove aliasing errors, see \ref{app:pseudospectral treatment}.
+The discrete system is solved using double precision arithmetic.